ReviveToday/website/ps3/what-to-buy.md

 A shared common fault between the 360 and the PS3 was **heat**.
 Extended gaming sessions or badly ventilated areas would naturally cause the console to heat up.
 Over time, this could **stress** out the **solder joints**.
 These ‘joints’ are what connects electrical components together, and stressed out joints equals bad connections.
 And fixing these stressed joints is **console repairman-level fixes**.
 The fix was always to **reball** the motherboard – basically, give it a quick pop in the oven and bake it into a Raspberry Pi.
 This would melt all the solder in your console, and hopefully – cool it right back into place.
 To be clear, this **not recommended** as you’re not _fixing_ the problem.
 You’re basically slapping a band-aid on your leg, then sticking your leg in the oven.

 Another break-through, PS3 phat-specific discovery for some YLOD issues was the **NEC Tokins**.
 Simply put, they’re **flat capacitors**.
 The problem was that a lot of community hardware hackers discovered they had a tendency to fail.
 This was especially noticeable by those who tried the original method and found it worked _temporarily_.
-Because baking your motherboard reset the balls and often the Tokins, you didn’t actually _fix_ the initial issue – round-and-round we go!
+Because baking your motherboard reset the solder joint balls and often the Tokins, you didn’t actually _fix_ the initial issue – round-and-round we go!

 The modern fixes for older PlayStation 3’s are (in order):

-1. **Re-apply the thermal paste** (Sony was apparently famous for using poor-quality compounds).
+1. **Re-apply the thermal paste** (Thermal compound can degrade over time, but the amount differs for all consoles).
-   * No YLOD, but happy to get hands on? **Do this anyway** – Thermal compound expires!
+   * Keep an eye on temperatures to work out if this is needed.
+Generally speaking it might be required if you find your console is getting very hot (above 60-70°C during gameplay).
+Bear in mind you might find that cleaning your PS3 will be sufficient, but if you plan on **deep cleaning**, you'll need to detach the heatsink and at that point, you might as well do it anyway.
-2. (modded consoles) use **webMANs**‘ version of fan control, or set the fan to run at a fixed high speed (40-50 should be sufficient).
+2. (modded consoles) use **webMANs**‘ version of fan control, or set the fan to run at a fixed minimum speed (40-50 minimum should be sufficient).
 3. (advanced) [Replace/bypass the NIC Tokins with Tantalum capacitors](https://www.psx-place.com/threads/tutorial-research-nec-tokin-capacitors-replacement-ylod-fix.25260/) (you **need a lot** of soldering equipment & patience).
+   * This becomes a **requirement** if you find you are getting a constant yellow light upon boot (YLOD mentioned above).
 4. Air-condition your room to 15°C and/or play in the Arctic.
 5. [Water cool your PS3](https://www.gearfuse.com/water-cooled-ps3-someone-was-bound-to-do-it/) (Linus would be proud).

-As a fortunate owner of a phat that does not suffer from the YLOD, I’ve found great success in simply **ramping up the fan speed** to a fixed setting of 45.
+As a fortunate owner of a phat that does not suffer from the YLOD, I’ve found great success in simply **ramping up the fan speed (set a minimum of 40%)** and **keeping the console and surrounding areas clean and free**.
 Unfortunately this does make the console sound loud, but it’s a fair trade-off for a broken, non-functional console.

 The problem primarily affected the **PS3 Phat**.
 Unfortunately some generations of the **Slim** can experience similar problems, especially as they age.
 Later generation models of **Slim** and **Super Slim** are much less susceptible to it, so long as there is good ventilation around the unit.
 In short, for YLOD – **the newer, the better**.